 Currently, the only limit on craft size is the required walk of 500 hundred feet from the state parking lot.
 Vehicle access is blocked by boulders, which creates a defacto limit on boat size — what you can pull by hand without the help of a vehicle.

-I’ve been on the lake when a small gasoline-powered motor is in use.
+We’ve been on the lake when a small gasoline-powered motor is in use.
 If it’s noisy or smoky, it’s hard not to feel that one person’s use of the lake is degrading the experience for others.
 For this reason, I support the ban on gasoline motors on Thirteenth Lake.

 In some ways, this argument is parallel to the debate that surrounds the use of float planes on Lows Lake.
 In that case, those against the use of motors also argue that the use of a few diminishes the experience of many.
 In my opinion, the decision regarding Thirteenth Lake is simpler and more clear cut — there’s no existing industry based on the use of gasoline motors and there is an inexpensive, clean alternative.